 - Verification of free or reduced lunch or other aid sources.

 - A committee will review the applications, conduct interviews and determine award winners.

-- An award will be made to the individual demonstrating the highest level of commitment to his/her education as communicated in the personal statement, letters of recommendation, academic achievement, and financial need.
+- An award will be made to the individual demonstrating the highest level of commitment to his/her education as communicated in the personal statement, letter of recommendation, academic achievement, and financial need.